Blosc/blosc2-openzl/README.md

 import numpy as np
 import blosc2_openzl

-# Set the params for the OpenZL codec
-# TODO

 # Define the compression and decompression parameters for Blosc2.
 cparams = {
     'codec': blosc2.Codec.OPENZL,